Traveling with Your Pet in a Campervan

 Make sure your pet is welcome

 Check campground and park websites to make sure pets are welcome.
-In most U.S. national parks, pets are not allowed on trails, but they are often welcome in campgrounds.
+In most U.S. national parks, pets are not allowed on trails, but they are often welcome on campgrounds.
 If you’re planning to stay in an area where pets cannot join you on an outing, do not leave your pet unattended in any vehicle.
 It’s dangerous, especially on warmer days.
-Many state, regional, and city parks, as well as several national monuments do allow dogs on trails and are often less crowded.
+Many state, regional, and city parks, as well as several national monuments, do allow dogs on trails and are often less crowded.

 If you’re really looking forward to a long hike in a national park, you have a few options:

 - Have one of your travel partners stay at camp with your pet.